 Traveling represents a substantial step out of your daily grind, which doesn’t always come as a break in routine but by positively smashing them.
 Forgetting your toothbrush or toothpaste can be as disruptive as the changes in your diet, and what those changes mean for your breath and teeth can be horrendous.

 Oral hygiene habits are (perhaps unsurprisingly) the first to suffer when you hit the road.
-That’s why we’ve provided a quick overview of some of the dental hygiene hurdles you might encounter while traveling.
+That’s why we’ve provided a quick overview of some of the oral hygiene hurdles you might encounter while traveling.
 We’ll also teach you how to overcome them!

 The importance of pre-departure dental check–ups